gmamaladze/george-mamaladze-cv/index.md

 - Conducted technology research, academic collaboration, and conference talks.

 **Key Achievements**
-- Led the architecture for Spectrum Power digital grid control system (real-time platform with Kubernetes, Kafka, Flink).
+- Led the architecture for Spectrum Power NG digital grid control system (real-time platform with Kubernetes, Kafka, Flink).
 - Architected “Energy as a Service,” a scalable microservice platform for renewable energy analytics.